 Tuesdays (9:30-11:15 a.m.)

 Thursdays (10:30 a.m. – 12:15 p.m. and 5:30-7:15 p.m.)

 Individual therapy appointments are on weekdays only.
 Some of our therapists offer early morning and early evening appointments.

-- Complete the attached application (scroll down to links at the bottom of this page).
+- Complete the attached application (scroll down to link at the bottom of this page).
 This brief screening form is a preliminary tool for us to begin determining whether our DBT program is an appropriate treatment for you.
 It is not a substitute for a more thorough, in-person intake process.

 - Send your completed application to the following address: Attn: DBT Program, The Wake Kendall Group, 5247 Wisconsin Avenue NW, Suite 4, Washington DC 20015.
 You can also send it by fax to 202-362-9633.

 - Once we receive your application, our intake coordinator (202-686-7699, ext.
 30) will contact you for a brief phone screening.
 The purpose of this phone screening is to review your application and address any questions that you may have.